fortrabbit/craft-asset-bundler/README.md

 # AssetBundler plugin for Craft CMS 3.x

 The plugin provides a console command to publish web/cpresources.
-This is useful in "cloud environments" like [fortrabbit's Professional Stack](https://www.fortrabbit.com/pricing-pro) or on Heroku.
+This is useful in "cloud environments" like [fortrabbit's Professional Stack](https://www.fortrabbit.com/pricing-pro) or when using multiple Dynos on Heroku.

 The purpose of this command is to publish AssetBundles files in a publicly accessible `/web` directory.
 This happens already on-the-fly, e.g when you access Craft's control panel in the browser the first time.
-However in load balanced environments, it happens that files do not exist on all servers after you deployed.
+However, in load balanced environments, it happens that files do not exist on all servers after you deployed.

 # Usage